-All incoming students (undergraduates, graduates, transfers, and re-admits) are required to comply with the Santa Clara University Immunization Requirements.
+All incoming students (undergraduates, graduates, transfers, and re-admits) are required to comply with the Santa Clara University Immunization Requirements (2023-2024).

-All immunization records must be uploaded to the Cowell Health Portal prior to August 1, 2022.
-Students who fail to upload verification by this deadline may be withdrawn from the University.
-Please note that new and incoming students will not be able to access the Cowell Health Portal until they are registered for at least one course.
+All immunization records must be uploaded to the Cowell Health Portal prior to August 1, 2023.
+Please note that new and incoming students will not be able to access the Cowell Health Portal to upload documents until after June 16, 2023.
+Students who fail to upload verification by this deadline may have a hold placed on their registration, preventing them from adding or dropping courses.

 Frequently Asked Questions